Purpose

 An instrument giving an absorbance of >2.0 A using the Specified Wavelength method should give a differential absorbance of >0.7A using the Filter Ratio method.

-Material | CONCENTRATION | Usable range | Catalogue Number |
+Material | CONCENTRATION | Scan Range | Usable Range | Catalogue Number |

 Sodium Nitrite |